kognetiks/kognetiks-chatbot/README.md

 ## What's new in Version 2.1.3

+* **Remote Server Access**: The **Kognetiks Chatbot for WordPress** now includes the advanced feature to allow access to your assistants from remote servers.
+Coupled with security measures to control and monitor remote access to your chatbots, you must enable the **Remote Widget Access** feature.
+This will allow specific remote servers to interact with your chatbot(s) via an endpoint.
+To ensure that only authorized servers and chatbots can access your resources, the system uses a whitelisting mechanism that pairs domains with specific chatbot shortcodes.
 * **MathJax Integration**: This update includes the integration of MathJax for rendering mathematical content within the chatbot.
 This enhancement improves the chatbot's capability to handle and render complex mathematical expressions.
+* **Bug Fixes**: Resolved minor issues and bugs identified during the development process.

 ## What's New in Version 2.1.2